Magnus Carlsen: Playing style

-Tyler Cowen gave a point of view on Carlsen's playing style: "Carlsen is demonstrating one of his most feared qualities, namely his 'nettlesomeness,' to use a term coined for this purpose by Ken Regan, of the University at Buffalo.
-Using computer analysis, you can measure which players do the most to cause their opponents to make mistakes.
-Carlsen has the highest nettlesomeness score by this metric, because his creative moves pressure the other player and open up a lot of room for mistakes.
-In contrast, a player such as Kramnik plays a high percentage of very accurate moves, and of course he is very strong, but those moves are in some way calmer and they are less likely to induce mistakes in response."

 Carlsen's endgame prowess has been singled out for praise.
 Jon Speelman, analysing several of Carlsen's endgames from the 2012 London Classic (in particular, his wins against McShane, Aronian, and Adams), described what he calls the "Carlsen effect": ... through the combined force of his skill and no less important his reputation, he drives his opponents into errors. ...
 He plays on for ever, calmly, methodically and, perhaps most importantly of all, without fear: calculating superbly, with very few outright mistakes and a good proportion of the "very best" moves.
 This makes him a monster and makes many opponents wilt.

-An artificial intelligence approach, designed by Jean-Marc Alliot of the Institut de recherche en informatique de Toulouse ("Toulouse Computer Science Research Institute"), which compares chess grandmaster moves against that of Stockfish—a chess engine that outperforms all human opponents—rated Carlsen as the best player of all time as he had the highest probability among all World Chess Champions to play the moves that Stockfish suggested.
+An artificial intelligence-based ranking system developed by Jean-Marc Alliot of the Institut de recherche en informatique de Toulouse ("Toulouse Computer Science Research Institute") compared the moves of chess world champions against those recommended by Stockfish.
+Based on probabilistic models derived from 26,000 games played by world champions since Wilhelm Steinitz, the system ranked Carlsen highest among world champions in terms of the likelihood of selecting the engine’s top moves.

-Carlsen also plays speed chess online under many screen names.
-He is known for meme openings such as the Bongcloud Attack and exceptionally strong play, despite banter and gags.
+According to CAPS (Computer Aggregated Precision Score), a system created by Chess.com that compares players from different eras by finding the percentage of moves that matches that of a chess engine, Carlsen ranks highest among all world champions, demonstrating exceptional precision and consistency in his play.